asticode/go-astiencoder/README.md

 ## Web UI

-Whatever mode you're in, you can open the Web UI in order to see your node's stats.
+If you set up the server correctly, you can open the Web UI in order to see your node's stats.

-By default it's accessible at http://127.0.0.1:4000 but you can change it using the encoder configuration.

 ### What do those stats mean?